+ARENA HAZARDS

-ARENA HAZARDS If a Pokémon or trainer encounter a hazard, they should try and find a suitable counter- Move to get out of the situation.
-The bettersuited the proposed defense, the easier the roll, as dictated by the GM.
+If a Pokémon or trainer encounter a hazard, they should try and find a suitable counter-Move to get out of the situation.
+The better-suited the proposed defense, the easier the roll, as dictated by the GM.
 (Example: Freezing lava to make a platform might be given a +1.)
-This roll is a Movement Action.
-If you fail, you take a Wound.
-Some hazards may inflict status conditions, instead.
+This roll is a Movement Action, made before the Battle Action on their turn.

+If you fail, you take the effects of the hazard.
+This could be a Wound, status condition, or other more esoteric effect like a stat reduction, Feature change, or narrative effect.

 Extremely large, dangerous, or difficult to avoid hazards might put the roll to get out of them at a penalty.
 These should appear mostly when environmental features dictate it (lava is Just Dangerous) or when a Pokémon Move interacts particularly well with the arena (eg. a Pokémon using Whirlpool in a body of water).
 If a Pokémon dedicates Moves to "build up" a hazard by adding elements to it, it may also become progressively harder to escape or alter this way.

-Once a Pokémon or trainer has either successfully defended against or taken a Wound from a hazard, it will not damage them again unless the environment changes in some way to produce a new twist on the hazard or the hazard is overwhelmingly dangerous or lethal (for example, a human in danger of lava - a situation that will probably only crop up in a very brutal game!).
-Incharacter, this is because, having taken a beating from or successfully avoided a hazard, the characters have learned their lesson and can navigate it well enough to avoid further damage.
+Once a Pokémon or trainer has either successfully defended against or taken a Wound from a hazard, it will not damage them again unless the hazard changes in some way, like if a foe uses a Move to build up or alter the hazard, or the hazard is overwhelmingly dangerous or lethal (for example, a human in danger of lava - a situation that will probably only crop up in a very brutal game!).
+This is because the characters have learned their lesson and can navigate it well enough to avoid further damage.
 Out of character, this is because it is not particularly dramatic or cool to get stuck and take chip damage from Stealth Rock while an opponent laughs at you from safety.

-In the case that a hazard (Such as the aforementioned Stealth Rock, or Spikes) does damage on switch-ins, it only provokes a defending roll from each member of the target trainer side's team once.
-Hazards can also count as Features when it comes to making use of the terrain for advantage, with some creativity.
+In the case that a hazard (Such as the aforementioned Stealth Rock, or Spikes) works on switch-ins, it only provokes a defending roll from each member of the target trainer side's team once.

+Hazards also count as Features when it comes to making use of the terrain.

+TYPE MATCHUPS

-TYPE MATCHUPS Typing is an important part of Pokémon battles, and they provide a large but not insurmountable advantage when utilized properly.
+Typing is an important part of Pokémon battles, and they provide a large but not insurmountable advantage when utilized properly.
 Any time an attacking Pokémon uses a Move of a certain type offensively, check to see if the opposing Pokémon is weak to or resists that type according to the type chart.

 If the opposing Pokémon is weak to the Move's type, the attack is Super Effective!
 Give the attack a +2 on the roll.
-If the Pokémon resists the Move's type, the Move is Not Very Effective and takes a -2 penalty.
+If the Pokémon resists the Move's type, the Move is

+Not Very Effective and takes a -2 penalty.
 Double weaknesses and resistances stack.
 A weakness and a resistance cancel out.

 Pokémon that are immune to a certain type of attack cannot be damaged or affected by that attack directly.
 Full stop.
-Only creative use of a Move (ie. using the Move Psychic to pick up something to throw at a Dark type) can hope to bypass immunity.
+Only creative use of a Move (eg. using the Move Psychic to pick up something to throw at a Dark type) can hope to bypass immunity.

 Human Trainers are considered typeless.

 DEFENDER

 Normal Bug Dark Dragon Electric Fairy Fighting Fire Flying Ghost Grass Ground lce Poison Psychic Rock Steel Water

 ATTACKER Normal X

-Bug
+Bug •

 Dark

-Dragon X •
+Dragon X

-Electric • X
+Electric X

-Fairy •
+Fairy

-Fighting • X • •
+Fighting X

 Fire

 Flying

 Ghost X

-Grass 4 •
+Grass •

-Ground X
+Ground X A A

-Ice
+Ice A

-Poison X
+Poison • X

-Psychic X •
+Psychic X A •

-Rock A •
+Rock • • •

-Steel •
+Steel • •

-Water • 4
+Water

-Key: ≜is a Super Effective attack. ■ is a Not Very Effective Attack.
+Key: ▲is a Super Effective attack. ● is a Not Very Effective Attack.
 X is an immunity by the defender.